 Chum will arrive in October and just like Chinook are a real battle in river waters.
 Fish Chum like you would other salmon just use heavier equipment!

 Steelhead are here but few and far between.
-Your patience may be rewarded.
+You patience may be rewarded.

-As of July 15th you are allowed to keep 1 Chinook between 62cm and 80cm in most local areas and fishing has been hot!
-Lots of good choices for gear including your favourite hoochie/flasher combination, tomic plugs, sandlance spoons or even a good jig.
+As of Sept 1st you are allowed to keep 2 Chinook over 62cm and in most local areas the fishing has been hot!
+Lots of good choices for gear including, your favourite hoochie & flasher combination, tomic plugs, Big Eye spoons or even a good jig.
 Bucktailing is also a fun way to catch a salmon.

 Coho will go crazy for bucktails, spoons, Rooster Tails, Krocs.
 Zingers and Buzz-Bombs and the smallest Point Wilson Darts will also produce action in the shallow water.

 There should be lots of hatchery Coho ripe for the catching!